 - Send the loan to the seller’s bank account.

 In reality, it was much more complex than that: Guidance from the SBA was constantly in flux, and there were varying requirements and documentation for different types of businesses.
-We were collaborating with a hardworking legal team to sort through the noise, and realised just how difficult it would be for most sellers to navigate the application process on their own.
+We were collaborating with a hardworking legal team to sort through the noise and realized just how difficult it would be for most sellers to navigate the application process on their own.

 To make the process clearer, we reimagined the SBA application and used conditional logic to hide and show questions based on what was entered.
 This allowed sellers to focus only on what was relevant to their business.
 For example, if a business didn’t have employees, instead of asking for payroll costs, we knew we only had to ask about owner compensation.